JehonaHoxha/Playwright-Java-Miniproject/README.md

 - **Page Object Model (POM)**: The project follows the Page Object Model design pattern, which helps in organizing and maintaining the test code by separating the page elements and their interactions into individual classes.

-- **Screenshot Capture on Failure**: The project is configured to capture screenshots automatically whenever a test case fails.
+- **Traces & Screenshot Capture on Failure**: The project is configured to capture screenshots automatically whenever a test case fails.
 This helps in identifying the cause of test failures and debugging issues more effectively.

 ## Getting Started